stefgehrig/globalgender/README.md

 - ...

 Run in above order, they produce all outputs of the analysis.
-Outputs of the analysis are stored in the `/results` folder.
+Outputs of the analysis are stored in the `/results` folder, which also contains the `/results/intermediate/` subfolder for intermediate results saved during analysis.
 The Supplementary Materials of the article can be reproduced via the RMarkdown script in the `/report` folder.

 <br>